AmiraBasyouni/cli-scripts/README.md

 # cli-scripts

-A collection of standalone developer scripts that might speed up your workflow.
+A collection of self-contained developer scripts that can speed up your workflow.
-The scripts are targeted towards a developers whose workflow depends on a Bash terminal.
+There’s no need to install the entire repository.
+Instead, I recommend copying only the scripts that can complement your workflow.
-No need to install the whole repository, I recommend you make a copy of any scripts you think you may need.
+For convenience, consider adding each script to your `package.json` file.

 ## 🗒️ Available Scripts